uwescience/myria-docs/index.markdown

 The instructions to deploy MyriaX on Amazon EC2 are here: [Running Myria on Amazon EC2](myria-ec2.html).

 ### Part 2: Running queries on the service
 After you setup the engine, you can upload data and run queries through the [Python](myriapython.html) API under the "Using Python with your own Myria Deployment" section.
+You can also run MyriaL queries through [IPython Notebook](https://github.com/uwescience/myria-python/blob/master/ipnb%20examples/myria%20examples.ipynb).
 An alternative way to run queries is via the [Myria Web](myriaweb.html) interface.

 ## Myria for developers